flame/blis/README.md

 What's New
 ----------

+ * **Join us on Discord!** In 2021, we soft-launched our [Discord](https://discord.com/) server by privately inviting current and former collaborators, attendees of our BLIS Retreat, as well as other associates within the BLIS ecosystem.
+I'm happy to announce that our community continues to grow as it attracts new developers, users, and other interested parties!
+If you'd like to hang out with other BLIS users and developers, ask a question, discuss future features, or just say hello, please feel free to join us!
+We've put together a [step-by-step guide](docs/Discord.md) for creating an account and joining our cozy enclave.
+We even have a monthly "BLIS happy hour" event where people can casually come together for a video chat, Q&A, brainstorm session, or whatever it happens to unfold into!

  * **Addons feature now available!** Have you ever wanted to quickly extend BLIS's operation support or define new custom BLIS APIs for your application, but were unsure of how to add your source code to BLIS?
 Do you want to isolate your custom